commercialhaskell/stack/doc/topics/lock_files.md

 ~~~

 The `lts-19.22` information is also incomplete.
 While we assume in general that
-Haskell LTS snapshots never change, there's nothing that prohibits that from
+Haskell LTS snapshots never change, there is nothing that prohibits that from
 happening.
 Instead, the complete version of that key is:

 ~~~yaml